CZ-NIC/shotgun/README.md

 clients.*

-Every client establishes its own connection(s) when communicating over TCP-based protocol.
-This makes the tool uniquely suited for realistic DoT/DoH benchmarks since its traffic patterns are very similar to real clients.
+Every client establishes its own connection(s) when communicating over TCP-based protocol or DoQ.
+This makes the tool uniquely suited for realistic DoT/DoH/DoQ benchmarks since its traffic patterns are very similar to real clients.

 DNS Shotgun exports a number of statistics, such as query latencies, number of